branw/sans-serif-bros/README.md

 ## History

-"Super Serif Brothers" was released by Robin Allen in the early days of web-based games.
+"[Super Serif Brothers](https://foon.uk/farcade/ssb/)" was a web platformer created by [Robin Allen](https://foon.uk/) in the early days of the internet.
+This is a faithful recreation that takes the ASCII game one step further and brings it into the terminal.

-The original game also featured a "level pit" in which players could design and upload their own levels.
-Unfortunately, a good chunk of these designs were lost and only a small number could be recovered from archive.org records.
+The original game included fourteen 80x25 character levels, plus a "level pit" where netizens could share their own level designs -- some wonderful works of art that pushed the format to its limits, among other levels that serve as more of "digital graffiti."
+Unfortunately a good chunk of these player-submitted levels have been lost to time.
+Those that could be recovered are included, along with the original fourteen levels, in the `levels` directory.

 ## License